jessitron/infra/README.md

 this time the terraform apply worked

+## Destroy without terraform state

+I lost the terraform state and worked a lot at destroying things manually.

+It turns out there's a decent way to remove a cluster

+TL;DR is use `eksctl`, longer instructions [here](https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html)

+Then the other trick is to find the "tag editor" in the AWS Console, and search for resources in the region.

 ## More things I did

 OK.
 Upgrading the version of the demo was a struggle.